Aaqib-kk/Aaqib-kk/README.md

 ### About Me

-I bring over [Number] years of experience to the table as a Full Stack Software Developer, specializing in creating robust web and mobile applications.
+I bring over 3 years of experience to the table as a Full Stack Software Developer, specializing in creating robust web and mobile applications.
 My expertise extends across various technologies, with a keen focus on crafting high-quality solutions that align with business objectives.

 ### Expertise